vasaniprince/vasaniprince/README.md

 ---

 ⭐ **Pinned Repos**
-> Don’t forget to check out my pinned projects like `ChatSQL`, `FitFinder`, and `AIDRP` above!
+> Don’t forget to check out my pinned projects like `ChatSQL`, `FitFinder`, `BusinessTransformer` and `AIDRP` above!
 Each one solves real-world problems with powerful GenAI integrations.

 ---